xoclonholdings/zebulon-core-backend/replit.md

 - ✅ Configured OpenAI API key for AI functionality
 - ✅ Fixed TypeScript type issues in storage and components
 - ✅ Updated project documentation and architecture details
+- ✅ Removed all payment and plan references for clean AI assistant focus

 The application uses a monorepo structure with shared TypeScript types and schemas between frontend and backend, ensuring type safety across the entire stack.